 The Newport line has been designated a 'The Greenway' and forms part of the 'Way for the Millennium '.

-As with many rural or semi-rural area shopping has changed.
+As in many rural or semi-rural areas, shopping has changed.
 Palmer's shop lost its petrol pumps, become a greengrocers and more recently a hairdressers.
 The Sub-Post Office function was transferred from 82 Doxey to Bradbury Rise stores and eventually closed in 2004 after much local protest.
-The newsagency at 82 Doxey changed hands a number of times before eventually being restored as a private house.
-The only remaining shops are The Doxey Stores(ex Co-op) and Bradbury Rise Stores.
-The two public houses were closed in 2009.
+The newsagents at 82 Doxey changed hands a number of times before eventually being restored as a private house after a brief spell selling fishing tackle.
+The only remaining shops were The Doxey Stores(ex Co-op) and Bradbury Rise Stores.
+(The two public houses were closed in 2009).

 In the 1970s Universal Grinding Wheel had over 1,500 employees, many of who lived in Doxey.
-Now as Saint Gobain Abrasives (plus a number of smaller units) it employs fewer than 300.
+Now Saint Gobain Abrasives (plus a number of smaller units) it employs fewer than 100.
 Together with the closure of Henry Venables means that Doxey residents must travel further to work.

 In 2005 Doxey became officially established as an independent entity - after much lobbying of the local and national authorities it won the right to have its own parish council - one of the first 'Urban Parishes'.